They say…

 Think of French booze and you first think of wine.
 But pride in fine regional food and drink is deeply embedded in French culture, and extends to the grain as well as the grape.

 Admittedly the key beer regions tend to the marches of the French hexagon.
-The most active craft brewing territory is in the north, and in particular a slice of the Nord department around Lille.
+The most active craft territory is in the north, and in particular a slice of the Nord department around Lille.
 Bordering on Belgian Flanders, the area was once Dutch speaking, an influence still obvious in place and personal names.
 The beers, many of them still warm fermented ales, come with a Flemish accent too, as well as an obvious link to the saisons of the nearby French-speaking Belgian province of Hainaut.

-France’s commercial brewing powerhouse is Alsace in the east, facing Germany across the Rhine.
+France’s commercial powerhouse is Alsace in the east, facing Germany across the Rhine.
 The region has changed hands between the neighbouring states several times, and the Germanic influence on its beers (and excellent wines) is obvious – though the biggest brands are now controlled from Edinburgh and Amsterdam.

 The northwest peninsula of Brittany boasts a cluster of innovative new micros proud to assert their own distinct national identity in this still-Celtic-speaking region.
 Brewers here have drawn among other influences from their Celtic cousins on the big island just across the Channel.